 Stick to the basics

-According to Ms. Nguyen Phuong Anh, Deputy Head of the Department of Social and Cultural Affairs, Kien Hung Ward People's Committee, when people come to the public administrative service point of the ward, they are all enthusiastically guided, getting a queue number, submitting documents, looking up or receiving results all become easy and quick.
-Each officer not only fully implements professional procedures but also acts as a bridge between the government and the people, demonstrating the spirit of service through closeness, initiative and flexibility in handling work.
+According to Ms. Nguyen Phuong Anh, Deputy Head of the Culture and Social Affairs Department of Kien Hung Ward People's Committee, residents who come to the ward's public administrative service point are given attentive guidance.
+Obtaining a queue number, submitting documents, searching for information, or receiving results are all easy and quick.
+Each staff member not only fully implements professional procedures but also acts as a bridge between the government and the people, demonstrating a spirit of service through their approachability, proactiveness, and flexibility in handling work.

-In Ban Co Ward (HCMC), Mr. Bui Duy Hung, Vice Chairman of the Vietnam Fatherland Front Committee of the ward and Secretary of the ward Youth Union, still remembers the first days of taking on the task when the agency headquarters was severely degraded after many handovers.
-“We had to go from house to house, mobilize each table, each chair, even ask for a potted plant to beautify the agency.
+In Ban Co Ward (HCMC), Mr. Bui Duy Hung, Vice Chairman of the Vietnam Fatherland Front Committee and Secretary of the Ward Youth Union, still remembers the first days of taking on the task when the agency headquarters was severely degraded after many handovers.
+“We had to go to each house, mobilize each table, each chair, and even ask for a potted plant to beautify the agency.
 The headquarters is not only a place to work, but also a place to welcome people, a place to create trust and attachment,” Mr. Bui Duy Hung said.
 Thanks to the consensus of the whole collective, after only 2 weeks, the headquarters had a spacious and cozy appearance.
 Mr. Bui Duy Hung also coordinated with the Youth Union and colleges and universities to organize a program to support people at the ward's Public Administration Service Center.
-Young people in the "Green Summer" campaign directly assisted the elderly, guided them step by step in filling out the application, making many people moved to write letters of thanks.
-Every word of thanks, every smile from the people is the motivation for everyone to try harder in their work every day.
+Young people in the "Green Summer" campaign directly assisted the elderly, guided them step by step in filling out documents, making many people moved to write thank you letters.
+Every thank you, every smile from the people, motivates everyone to try harder in their work each day.

-Also in Hanoi, Ha Dong Ward established a youth volunteer team to support people in completing administrative procedures at the ward’s Public Administration Service Center.
-This young force becomes a “bridge” between the government and the people, helping all procedures to be carried out quickly and neatly.
+Also in Hanoi, Ha Dong ward established a team of young volunteers to assist residents with administrative procedures at the ward's Public Administrative Service Center.
+This young force has become a "bridge" between the government and the people, helping to ensure that all processes are carried out quickly and efficiently.

 The young generation’s understanding of technology is also a big advantage.
-They proactively use Zalo, fanpages, and online groups to receive feedback, disseminate policies, and provide timely information to each household.
-A ward leader in Ho Chi Minh City believes that the current generation of young officials is the decisive factor in the success of the two-tier local government model.
-They are a new source of energy, bringing a breath of fresh air to the grassroots apparatus, helping the government get closer to the people and serve them better.
+They proactively use Zalo, fanpages, and online groups to receive feedback, propagate policies, and provide timely information to each household.
+A ward leader in Ho Chi Minh City believes that the current generation of young officials is the decisive factor in the success of the 2-level local government model.
+They are a new source of energy, bringing a new breeze to the grassroots apparatus, helping the government get closer to the people and serve them better.

-After the merger, Thanh Khe ward's population is about 201,240 people, considered the ward with the largest population in Da Nang City.
-Every day, the ward's Public Administration Service Center receives nearly 600 people coming to do administrative procedures.
-Among the bustling crowd, it is easy to see the image of young Youth Union officials, wearing green volunteer shirts, patiently guiding people through each step, from scanning the QR code to get a queue number, declaring documents on the computer to checking documents according to the list.
+After the merger, Thanh Khe ward has a population of approximately 201,240 people, making it the most populous ward in Da Nang City.
+Every day, the ward's Public Administrative Service Center receives nearly 600 people coming to complete administrative procedures.
+Amidst the bustling crowds, it's easy to spot young Youth Union officials, wearing blue volunteer shirts, patiently guiding people through each step, from scanning QR codes to get queue numbers and filling out forms on computers to checking documents against a checklist.

-At the online declaration support area, the atmosphere is always bustling but orderly.
-Many elderly people, with trembling hands holding their phones, confused about where to start, were immediately helped by young people.
-Some sat close by, pointing to each item on the screen; some gently reminded each operation, encouraging them while doing it: "It's okay, just do it slowly".
-Although the pressure increased during rush hour, the young people were always calm, enthusiastic, and ready to repeat the process if people did not understand.
-After being supported in declaring documents, Ms. Nguyen Thi Lai (65 years old, residing in Thanh Khe ward) happily said: "I'm old, using the phone is slow, and I don't know how to use the computer.
-Luckily, there were some young members of the Youth Union who supported me enthusiastically, showing me step by step, which was very valuable".
+At the online application support area, the atmosphere was always bustling but orderly.
+Many elderly people, their hands trembling as they held their phones, were confused about where to start, and were immediately helped by the young volunteers.
+Some sat close by, pointing out each item on the screen; others gently explained each step, encouraging them: "It's okay, sir/madam, just take your time."
+Despite the increased pressure during peak hours, the young volunteers remained calm, cheerful, and willing to repeat the process if people didn't understand.
+After receiving assistance with her application, Mrs. Nguyen Thi Lai (65 years old, residing in Thanh Khe ward) happily said: "I'm old now, and I'm slow at using phones, let alone computers.
+Luckily, these young volunteers provided dedicated support, guiding me step by step.
+It's very precious."

-Mr. Mai Hong Anh, Secretary of Thanh Khe Ward Youth Union, said that many members have attended community digital technology training courses, so they are proficient in operations, have a firm grasp of the process, and are capable of both online support and handling on-site situations.
+According to Mai Hong Anh, Secretary of the Thanh Khe Ward Youth Union, many union members have attended community digital technology training courses, so they are proficient in using the technology, have a firm grasp of the procedures, and are capable of handling both online support and resolving on-site issues.

-Currently, with the two-tier local government model, each cadre and civil servant performs more tasks and is in charge of more areas than before.
-The young cadres are the pioneers, both having the ability to access technology and daring to innovate management thinking.
+Currently, with the 2-level local government model, each cadre and civil servant performs more tasks and is in charge of more areas than before.
+The young cadres are the pioneering force, both having the ability to access technology and daring to innovate management thinking.
 When the apparatus is streamlined, the capacity requirements are higher, forcing young cadres to constantly learn and improve their skills to meet the people's expectations.

 - Mr. NGUYEN TUC, Member of the Presidium of the Central Committee of the Vietnam Fatherland Front:

-What is valuable about the young generation of cadres is the spirit of selfless dedication, the desire to develop all their abilities for the common good.
-That enthusiasm is very valuable, completely different from the "holding on to one's seat" mentality that existed in a part of the cadres in the past.
-Compared to our generation, today's young cadres are much better in terms of education, science, and technology, and have more conditions to develop in all situations.
+What is valuable about the young generation of cadres is the spirit of selfless dedication, the desire to develop their full potential for the common good.
+That enthusiasm is very valuable, completely different from the "holding the seat" mentality that existed in a group of cadres in the past.
+Compared to our generation, today's young cadres are far superior in terms of education, science, and technology, and have the conditions to develop in all situations.
 That spirit of progress, willingness to sacrifice, and willingness to contribute is very necessary in the current period.

 Source: https://www.sggp.org.vn/chinh-quyen-dia-phuong-2-cap-tang-toc-ngay-khi-khoi-dong-bai-3-can-bo-tre-tu-tim-viec-de-lam-post806043.html